aeriforme/pic_tests/PIC_instructions/Dependencies on laptop.md

 # Why
 * useful to install dependencies
-* used on HPC systems
+* used also on HPC systems
-* same package can be installed with different dependencies
+* same package can be installed with different dependencies, compilers, options
-* environments
+* environments can make the workflow conveniently modular

+however you can **avoid** using Spack by installing the dependencies

+# From source or via apt

+# Spack
 # Install
 clone Spack repository
 ```